 ABI works with organizations to hire, retain, and advance women in technical roles.
 Research from both industry and academia demonstrates that companies with women in leadership and decision-making positions deliver better operating results and increased return on equity.
 Furthermore, studies show that mixed gender teams are more innovative and better at solving complex problems than homogeneous teams.
 Building diverse technical teams is critical to driving innovation and maintaining competitiveness.

-By participating in the Top Company competition, organizations gather the data about their workforce that is essential to understanding where they rate in building a diverse technical workforce against research-based industry benchmarks.
+By participating in the Top Company initiative, organizations gather the data about their workforce that is essential to understanding where they rate in building a diverse technical workforce.

 Knowledge is Power

 The result of participating in the Top Company for Women in Computing ABIE Award process is knowledge about where your company ranks on key inclusion and workforce metrics versus peer data.
-All companies receive customized analyses and feedback from ABI researchers with information benchmarking your company’s performance against research-based industry standards and with the aggregate performance of all other applicants.
-From this, you can identify your strengths and areas for improving your workforce strategies around inclusion and diversity.
+All companies receive customized analyses and feedback from ABI researchers with information benchmarking your company’s performance against research-based industry standards as well as the aggregate performance of other participants.
+From this, you can identify your strengths and areas to improve your workforce strategies around inclusion and diversity.

 Get Started on Becoming a Top Company

-To participate, companies confidentially submit 11 quantitative metrics for the current year (October 1, 2013 – September 30, 2014) and the prior year (October 1, 2012 – September 30, 2013) for their U.S.-based technical workforce.
-This data is evaluated on current representation and the improvement in each of the areas from the prior year.
-The winner is selected based on an analysis of this data against criteria that has been formulated in cooperation with a social science advisory taskforce composed of academic experts on gender in organizations and women in computing disciplines.
-The winner is the company with the highest average score across all metrics.
+These data are evaluated on current representation and the improvement in each of the areas from the prior year.
+The evaluation criteria have been formulated in cooperation with a social science research advisory board composed of academic experts on gender in organizations and women in computing disciplines.
+The winner is the company with the highest score across all metrics.

 - March 2015 – Winner announced and custom benchmarking reports delivered to participants